Skip to main content

 Core Capabilities

-- Pre-Configured Full-Stack Collection Templates: Provides standardized collection templates covering "Host (Telegraf), Website Probing, Ping, Database (Elasticsearch/MySQL, etc.), Middleware."
-Each template card intuitively displays the current status (e.g., whether enabled, whether out-of-the-box) and collection logic (e.g., "Host Template: Collects CPU, Memory, Disk data via Telegraf");
+• Pre-Configured Full-Stack Collection Templates: Provides standardized collection templates covering "Host (Telegraf), Website Probing, Ping, Database (Elasticsearch/MySQL, etc.), Middleware."
+Each template card intuitively displays the current status (e.g., whether enabled, whether out-of-the-box) and collection logic (e.g., "Host Template: Collects CPU, Memory, Disk data via Telegraf").
+Notably, the Website (Web Probing) plugin supports a "Skip Certificate Verification" (insecure_skip_verify) toggle, allowing bypass of server-side certificate validation in HTTPS scenarios (disabled by default), suitable for self-signed certificate environments;

-- Flexible Onboarding Methods (Automatic and Manual): Some built-in resources (such as base OS host collection) support fully automatic zero-configuration onboarding, while complex objects provide a wizard-style manual template onboarding process.
-Click the template's "+ Onboard" button to enter the configuration page and complete 3 types of core configuration:
+• Flexible Onboarding Methods (Automatic and Manual): Some built-in resources (such as base OS host collection) support fully automatic zero-configuration onboarding, while complex objects provide a wizard-style manual template onboarding process.
+API-type templates enter the onboarding guide page by default, non-K8s objects enter the auto-configuration page, and K8s objects enter a dedicated three-step wizard.
+Click the template's "+ Onboard" button to complete 3 types of core configuration:

 4.2 Assets (Onboarded Resource Management)